Plan 9 from Outer Space: Legacy

 In 1991, Eternity Comics released a three-issue miniseries, Plan 9 from Outer Space: Thirty Years Later!, which served as an unofficial sequel to the film.

-An adventure game of the same name was made, in which the player must recover the film from Lugosi's double, who has stolen it.
+An adventure video game of the same name was made, in which the player must recover the film from Lugosi's double, who has stolen it.

 The film was included in live performances at the SF Sketchfest by The Film Crew, composed of former Mystery Science Theater 3000 cast members Michael J. Nelson, Kevin Murphy, and Bill Corbett.
 A commentary based on the performances was released by RiffTrax.
 It was advertised as a "Three Riffer Edition", due to Nelson's solo commentary for the film's colorized DVD release, which had previously been sold as an audio file on the Rifftrax website.
 On August 20, 2009, the RiffTrax trio performed the commentary at a live event in Nashville, Tennessee, and the performance was broadcast to theaters across the country.

+The 1993 film The Nightmare Before Christmas includes a minor character "Behemoth" who serves as an homage to the appearance of the zombified Inspector Daniel Clay.

 The 1994 film Ed Wood is an Oscar-winning American comedy-drama biopic produced and directed by Tim Burton and starring Johnny Depp.
 It depicts Wood's creation of Plan 9 from Outer Space.
 The film was released to critical acclaim but was a box office bomb, making only $5.9 million on a $18 million budget.
 It won two Academy Awards: Best Supporting Actor for Martin Landau and Best Makeup for Rick Baker, who designed Landau's prosthetic makeup, and the makeup for Ve Neill and Yolanda Toussieng.

 In connection with the Planet Nine hypothesis, the film title recently found its way into academic discourse.
 In 2016, an article titled Planet Nine from Outer Space about the hypothesized planet in the outer region of the Solar System was published in Scientific American.
 Several conference talks since then have used the same word play, as did a 2019 lecture by Mike Brown.

 American metalcore band Crown the Empire included a sample of Criswell's opening monologue in its single "Hologram", from its 2016 album Retrograde.